It's time to vote for your favorites for 2021 Best of Kenosha County categories

 “Local government impacts us probably more than what’s happening on the national scene and they’re seeing the importance of getting involved in the process,” she said.

-In the spring, the first African American to run for a soon-to-open judge seat came forth.
-Coalition member Angela Cunningham, an Kenosha attorney who had been prosecutor in the Milwaukee County District Attorney’s office, ran for the circuit court judge seat that was being vacated by the retirement of Judge Mary Kay Wagner.
+In the spring, the first African American to run for a soon-to-open judge seat emerged.
+Coalition member Angela Cunningham, a Kenosha attorney who had been prosecutor in the Milwaukee County District Attorney’s office, ran for the circuit court judge seat that was being vacated by the retirement of Judge Mary Kay Wagner.
 Cunningham was the top vote-getter in the primary election, but she eventually lost to Kenosha County Deputy District Attorney Angelina Gabriele in the general election.

 Last month, Atifa Robinson, added a Black voice on the Kenosha Unified School Board as she was unanimously appointed to fill the vacancy on left by long-time member Dan Wade.
 Robinson, a community strategist for Kenosha’s Lifecourse Initiative for Healthy Families, was chosen from a field of 13 candidates.
 She has said that in seeking the position she hoped to help empower youth of color and wants them to see that their are positive role models and leaders.